 Please note that I have not ordered or tried the Lomography, Negative Solutions, or FilmScan-USA products myself, so I can’t vouch for either them or their manufacturer.
 But I would be most interested in information and comments from readers who have tried them.

-Wolverine’s F2D Super Film to Digital Converter is one of the growing number of stand-alone scanners that can conveniently create finished JPEG files on an SD memory card without the need for a computer.
-Its film holders are for 35mm negatives and slides; but the scanner includes adapters that can accommodate 126 and 110 film, and even frames from super-8 movies.
+Wolverine’s F2D Mighty ($130) and F2D Titan ($160) are among the growing number of stand-alone scanners that can conveniently create finished JPEG files on an SD memory card without the need for a computer.
+Their film holders are for 35mm negatives and slides; but the scanners include adapters that can accommodate 126 and 110 film, and even frames from super-8 movies.
 Wolverine claims that 35mm scans are 20 megapixels; scans from smaller formats are correspondingly smaller.
 The limits of the built-in adjustments and the 24-bit JPEG files may produce less than satisfactory results from Kodachrome slides or faded negatives.
 But if you’re mainly looking to share your snapshot memories from the 1970s on Facebook, this may be the easiest way to do it.
-And at a discounted price of $120, it could be worth trying even if it isn’t a perfect solution.
+Given their reasonable prices, one of them could be worth trying even if it isn’t a perfect solution.

-Again, I haven’t tried this scanner myself, so I can’t vouch for it or for its manufacturer.
-But I do hope they took more care with the design and manufacture of the scanner than with the Web page.
-This user review with sample images largely confirms what I suspected.
+Again, I haven’t tried these scanners myself, so I can’t vouch for them or for their manufacturer.
+This user review of an earlier version of these scanners with sample images largely confirms what I suspected.